-Prerequisite: Typewriting proficiency of a minimum of 45 wpm or BOS 102 or equivalent, BOS 107 is recommended.
+and Procedures4 credit hours Prerequisite: Typewriting proficiency of a minimum of 45 wpm or BOS 102 or equivalent.
+BOS 107 is recommended.
+45 lecture - 15 lab hours

 As the capstone of the Secretarial Program, this course covers most of the secretarial functions that have been changed by technology.
 Emphasis is placed on the responsibilities of the executive secretary or administrative assistant: decision-making activities, time management, prioritizing, and the exercise of effective human relations.
 Because competent secretaries must become word specialists, continuing importance is placed on the area of oral/written communications.
-Students prepare travel itineraries, agendas and minutes of meetings, investment records, and statistical data in proper graphic form to correlate with written reports.
+Students prepare travel itineraries, agendas and minutes of meetings. investment records, and statistical data in proper graphic form to correlate with written reports.
 The significance of visibility and networking is included in career advancement.